A kugelhopf is a yeasted bread, similar to a French brioche, which is perfect at breakfast or morning tea.

 The original recipe instructs you to leave the dough in the fridge overnight for the first session of proving.
 This method often produces a dough with a better texture.
-I took a shortcut and let the dough rise in a warm oven and found that the texture was perfect.
+I’m an impatient person and prefer to let my dough rise in an oven at the lowest possible heat, around 50°C (120°F).

 If you don’t have a Kugelhopf mould, Rachel Khoo suggests making the cake in a loaf tin.
 I would go one step further and proceed to bake them in a loaf tin as you would make brioche.
 That is, line the loaf tin with baking paper and scatter the base with whole almonds.
 After the first session of proving, divide the dough into four pieces and place them side-by-side in the in.
 Brush with egg wash, cover with a clean teatowel and leave to rise in a warm place as per the recipe.
 Before baking, use a sharp pair of scissors to make a deep incision in the middle of each section of dough (to create 8 pieces in total), brush with more egg wash and proceed with the recipe.

 - Calories: 422

 - Protein: 7.6g